liulehui/EyeGazePipeline/README.md

 # EyeGazePipeline
-This the our teamwork for Capstone at Columbia DSI with JP morgan
+This is our teamwork for Capstone at Columbia DSI with JP morgan